VisualFP/docs/SA/design_concept/content/design/design_iteration_2_conclusion.typ

 = Design Conclusion

 During the first iteration, three very different approaches were explored.
-We gained valuable feedback on their advantages and shortcomings through a survey.
+Valuable feedback was gained on their advantages and shortcomings through a survey.
 Prof. Dr. Farhad Mehta proposed a new design concept in the second iteration based on that feedback and some new ideas.